Best red light therapy for knee pain in 2026: compare the top devices

 - End the session.
 If the device doesn’t shut down automatically, switch it off after the designated time.

 - Moisturize.
-Red light can produce a slight warmth, which can dry out your skin.
+Red light can have a warming effect, which can dry out your skin.

 - Repeat.
 This therapy is usually a multi-session process.
 Redo these steps according to your treatment plan.